rtbrick/bngblaster/docs/_sources/reference/traffic.rst.txt

-The 64 bit session key is used for all traffic from access (upstream) and to access (downstream) interfaces to identify the corresponding session which has send or should receive the packet.
+The 64 bit session key is used for all traffic from access (upstream) and to access (downstream) interfaces to identify the corresponding session which has sent or should receive the packet.

 .. code-block:: none